Government Age Pension eligibility

 - Your principal home and the first 2 hectares of land it’s on doesn’t count in the asset test.

-- The value of all Flexi Pensions and Commercial Rate Indexed Pensions started after 20 September 2007 are counted as assets.
+- The value of all Flexi Pensions and Lifetime Income accounts (previously known as Commercial Rate Indexed Pensions) started after 20 September 2007 are counted as assets.

 - Defined Benefit Indexed Pensions aren’t counted.